openharmony/applications_browser/README_en.md

 **Browser** (bundle name: `com.ohos.browser`) is a pre-installed **system application** in OpenHarmony.
 Built with ArkUI and ArkWeb, it provides home navigation, multi-tab browsing, bookmarks and history, download management, settings and privacy, and system interaction capabilities, and adapts to phone and tablet form factors.

 This application is a system preset app.
-Users can open it from the desktop icon; other apps can also launch it via `http` / `https` `viewData` Want to open web pages.
+Users can open it from the desktop icon; external apps can also launch it via `http` / `https` `viewData` Want to open web pages.
 Window and system-bar behavior coordinates with **SceneBoard**.

 ### Core Capabilities